addrummond/mlm/firmware/Readme.md

     arm-none-eabi-gdb

 Commands for setting up semihosting are in `.gdbinit` in the `firmware` dir.
+They'll be run automatically if you start GDB from within this dir.

 Use RTT (https://www.segger.com/jlink-rtt.html) to log debug output.
 See functions defined in firmware/rrt/SEGGER_RTT.h (e.g. `SEGGER_RTT_printf`).